jcb91/IPython-notebook-extensions-wiki/3.x/Shift-tab.md

+## Removed extension.

+This extension is no longer necessary so it has been removed [on pull request 185](https://github.com/ipython-contrib/IPython-notebook-extensions/pull/185).

+You can see the last version of the code there if you are interested in the internals of how it was working.

+## Shift tab

 The dedent hotkey for the IPython notebook is `Ctrl-]`.
 Unfortunately, for non-US keyboards it is difficult or even impossible to generate this key combination.

 Therefore, the <b>shift-tab</b> extension allows using `Shift-tab` keys for dedent operation.